bhusal-ujjwal/Random-search/README.md

 # Random-search
 Implement Random search algorithm.
-Implementation could be done in either Mathematica or Python.
+Implementation done in Python.
-Test it using test functions from Task 1.

 Your algorithm must have these inputs:
 Test function